danjames68/villas003/user/plugins/breadcrumbs/README.md

 ![Breadcrumbs](assets/readme_1.png)

 `Breadcrumbs` is a [Grav](http://github.com/getgrav/grav) plugin that adds links to the previous pages (following the hierarchical structure).
-It is particularly useful if you are using Grav to run a blog.
+It is particularly useful if you are using Grav to run a villa.

 # Installation